 JW.ORG's theocratic government is a dictatorship.
 Disagreeing, protesting, discussion, complaints, and questioning is not allowed.
 The difference is that instead of only one supreme leader, JW's obey a small group of six to twelve supreme leaders a.k.a. 'the Governing Body of Jehovah's Witnesses'.

 In an organizational flow chart, JW.ORG teaches that Jehovah God is at the top.
 God is the 'Supreme Leader'.
 Below that the Governing Body of Jehovah's Witnesses refers to themselves as Jehovah's "faithful and discreet slave".
 In other words God speaks to them and they dispense 'spiritual food at the proper time'.
 Critics challenge this assumption too because whenever the organization is criticized for false prophecies, teachings, and mistakes, JW's are quick to point out their organization is run by imperfect men who can make mistakes 'just like other religions'.

 MIstakes are possible at JW.ORG because the Governing Body of Jehovah's Witnesses has no guidance from Jehovah whatsoever.
 They appointed themselves and command the authority of God even though they have none.

 Since God doesn't inspire what the Governing Body says, he can't be at the top of JW.ORG's government.
 It's not a 'theocracy'.
-It's just a few imperfect men who are doing their best to convince JW's what they say is from God and what everyone else says is from Satan, regardless of facts, reasonable conclusions, logic, or evidence.
-This is one of the common characteristics of a dangerous religious cult.
+It's just a few imperfect men doing their best to scam JW's into believing outsiders are evil and they are the only righteous ones.
+This is one of the common characteristics of a dangerous cult.